Deyvis17GY/user-chat-socket-io/readme.md

 # User Management and Websockets

-rest service for user management and managed from the frontend through api
+web application for user management and frontend with react to bring the data through the use of api

 ## Demo